mhubl/botrecon/README.md

 A Random Forest Classifier, it's the default option.
 This is potentially the best performing classifier out of the three attached by default.
 The returned scores are probabilities, ranging between 0 and 1.

 #### svm
 A Support Vector Machine classifier using the RBF kernel.
 Potentially a bit worse than the default.
 This uses the Nystrom method to approximate the kernel matrix, and will cause high memory usage.
-If you need to use it consider splitting the data into smaller batches if you encounter memory issues.
+If you need to use it consider using `--batchify` if you encounter memory issues.
 This classifier does not support multiprocessing out of the box.
 Scores returned are **not** probabilities, any score above 0 is a positive classification and higher values mean higher confidence.

 #### rforest-experimental
 This is also a Random Forest Classifier, but trained on different training dataset in order to generalize better.
 This *might* actually perform better than the default, but it also might not, so use at your discretion.
 As in the default rforest, scores are probabilities in range between 0 and 1.